Marcus Semien Player Props: Rangers vs. Reds

 Marcus Semien At The Plate

-- Semien has an OPS of .857, fueled by an OBP of .368 to go with a slugging percentage of .488.
-All three of those stats are best among Texas hitters this season.
+- Semien has an OPS of .832, fueled by an OBP of .360 to go with a slugging percentage of .472.
+All three of those stats lead Texas hitters this season.

-- Among qualified hitters in MLB action, he ranks 31st in batting average, 53rd in on-base percentage, and 46th in slugging.
+- Among qualifying hitters in MLB play, he ranks 44th in batting average, 62nd in on-base percentage, and 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.